-When your kids are young, it's easy to pride yourself on being a good dad because the feedback you get is that your fabulous in every way.
+When my kids were young, it's was easy to pride myself on being a good dad because the feedback I got was that I was fabulous in every way.
 Then they grow up and start to move on and in the moving on, they begin to question the way they were raised.
-They realize that their parents aren't perfect, and are actually extremely flawed.
-All this is healthy but painful.
-And it forces me to second-guess my parenting and I live with ongoing regrets that there are no do-overs.
+They realize that their parents aren't perfect and that we are actually extremely flawed.
+All this is healthy, the moving on, but painful.
+And it forces me to second-guess my parenting, and I live with ongoing regrets that there are no do-overs.

 I probably had that song playing on my new iPod, and she said to cheer her up, I danced and sang the song to her.
 I guess it worked and more importantly I'm delighted and moved that this is a memory of hers.

 I don't know about the rest of you dads out there, but I want to be remembered as a person who loved and was kind to my kids, giving them opportunities and healthy memories and I want to be missed when I'm gone.

 Thank you Ella for gifting me this memory.